asalamon74/solarwind/solarmiddle_tutorial.md

 # solarmiddle tutorial

-Automatic symmetric positioning of total solar eclipse corona images
+This [imagemagick](http://www.imagemagick.org) script automatically positiones total solar eclipse corona images.
+This script is used by [solarwind](README.md) script.

 ## Steps of processing